Samuel Byck: Assassination attempt

-After a standoff between Byck and police on the jetway, Anne Arundel County police officer Charles Troyer fired four shots through the aircraft door at Byck with a .357 Magnum revolver taken from the deceased Ramsburg.
-Two of the shots penetrated the thick window of the aircraft door and wounded Byck; before the police could gain entry to the plane, Byck committed suicide by shooting himself in the head.
+After a standoff between Byck and police on the jetway, Anne Arundel County police officer Charles Troyer fired four shots through the aircraft door at Byck with a .357 Magnum revolver taken from the dead Ramsburg.
+Two of the shots penetrated the thick window of the aircraft door and wounded Byck.
+However, before the police could gain entry to the plane, Byck shot himself fatally in the head.

-According to a special on the History Channel, he lived for a few minutes, dying after saying "help me" to one of the policemen who entered the plane after he had been shot.
+Byck lived for a few minutes after shooting himself, dying after saying "help me" to one of the policemen who entered the plane.
 A briefcase containing the gasoline bomb was found under his body.
 The plane never left the gate, and Nixon's schedule was not affected by the assassination attempt, although he was in the White House at the time.

 It was subsequently discovered that Byck had sent a tape recording detailing his plan, which he called "Operation Pandora's Box", to news columnist Jack Anderson.
-A review of records disclosed that Byck had been arrested twice for protesting in front of the White House without a permit, and that he later dressed in a Santa Claus suit for another protest.
+A review of records disclosed that Byck had been arrested twice for protesting in front of the White House without a permit and that he later dressed in a Santa Claus suit for another protest.
 Loftin, the flight's captain, recovered and resumed flying airliners several years later.

-In 1987, an FAA document entitled "Troubled Passage: The Federal Aviation Administration During the Nixon–Ford Term 1973–1977" was produced, which mentioned Byck's failed hijacking: "...though Byck lacked the skill and self-control to reach his target, he had provided a chilling reminder of the potential of violence against civil aviation.
+In 1987, the Federal Aviation Administration produced a document entitled Troubled Passage: The Federal Aviation Administration During the Nixon–Ford Term 1973–1977, which mentioned Byck's failed hijacking: "Though Byck lacked the skill and self-control to reach his target, he had provided a chilling reminder of the potential of violence against civil aviation.
 Under a more relaxed security system, his suicidal rampage might have begun when the airliner was aloft."

 Legacy

 Byck was buried at the Mount Jacob Cemetery in Glenolden, Pennsylvania.

-After Byck's failed assassination attempt and subsequent death, he faded into relative obscurity except among members of security organizations; however, one of the long-term consequences of Byck's failed kidnapping was that it helped spur, along with several other failed and successful hijackings, the implementation of new security measures for airlines and airports.
+After Byck's failed assassination attempt and subsequent death, he faded into relative obscurity, except among members of security organizations.
+One of the long-term consequences of Byck's failed hijacking was that it, along with several other failed and successful hijackings, helped spur the implementation of new security measures for airlines and airports.

 The 9/11 Commission Report mentioned Byck's attempted assassination of Nixon on page 561 in note 21: